bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 Provenance information can be useful for a number of things, including **Governance, Reproducibility, Replicability, Traceability, or Knowledge Extraction**, among others.
-In our case, we have initially targeted workflow provenance recording to enable users to **publish research results** obtained with COMPSs as artifacts that can be cited in scientific publications with their corresponding DOI.
+In our case, we have initially targeted workflow provenance recording to enable users to **publish research results** obtained with COMPSs as artifacts that can be cited in scientific publications with their corresponding DOI as a persistent identifier.
 See Section :ref:`Sections/05_Tools/04_Workflow_Provenance:Publish and cite your results with WorkflowHub` to learn precisely how to do that.
 We see a growing number of scientific conferences requesting these reproducible artifacts, such as: